skrublord360/onestopnews/README.md

 Live site: https://onestopnews.onrender.com/

 OneStopNews is a topic-first news aggregator that helps readers scan major stories quickly.
-Instead of organizing articles by publisher, it groups them by what they are about: local news, tech, global news, finance, politics, gossip, and top stories.
+Instead of organizing articles by publisher, it groups them by what they are about: local news, tech, global news, war news, finance, politics, gossip, and top stories.

 The goal is simple: make the news easier to browse when important stories are spread across many different sources.